-The National Football League’s Elite 8 will take center stage in the 2020-21 NFL Playoffs Divisional Round.
-Probably the most anticipated match-up will be the Baltimore Ravens vs. Buffalo Bills on Sunday Afternoon as two of the NFL’s rising dual-threat quarterbacks, Lamar Jackson and Josh Allen, square-off with a trip to the AFC Championship Game on the line
+The National Football League’s Elite 8 will take center stage in the 2021-22 NFL Playoffs Divisional Round.
+Probably the most anticipated match-up will be the Kansas City Chiefs vs. Buffalo Bills as a trip to the AFC Championship Game will be on the line

-To the surprise of many, after home teams went a combined 3-3 in the Super Wildcard Round, Vegas is favoring all of the hosts (Chiefs -10, Packers -6.5, Saints -3, and Bills -2.5) in the divisional round.
-However the hosts definitely should proceed with some trepidation as road teams have won at least 1 division round game in the past 9 out of 10 NFL playoffs with the 2018 playoffs being an anomaly as hosts KC, NO, LAR, and NE all won.
-So nothing is guaranteed, even if fans are hoping for a Super Match-up of the two No. 1 seeds, Green Bay Packers (13-3) and Kansas City Chiefs (14-2).
+To no surprise of many, after home teams went a combined 5-1 in the Super Wildcard Round, Vegas is favoring all of the hosts (Packers -5.5, Titans -3.5, Bucs -2.5 and Chiefs -2) in the divisional round.
+However the hosts definitely should proceed with some trepidation as road teams have won at least 1 divisional round game in the past 10 out of 11 NFL playoffs with the 2018 playoffs being an anomaly as hosts KC, NO, LAR, and NE all won.
+So nothing is guaranteed, even if fans are hoping for a Super Match-up of the two No. 1 seeds, Green Bay Packers (13-4) and Tennessee Titans (12-5).
 Yes, in recent history the 2017 NFL Season’s Super Bowl match-up of the Eagles-Patriots was a No. 1 seed showdown, but I am not sure if the “Chalk” will fall into place this season.

-Of course having played and beaten a team twice in the regular season may bring a partial psychological edge in game planning, and dissecting tendencies –Saints have already beaten the Bucs in Weeks 1 & 9.
-But tried-and-true playoff tenants of Strong Quarterback Play (i.e. Taking Care of the Football), Good Attacking Defense, a Balanced Offensive Attack based first in the Run, Sound Special Teams Play, Getting off the Field on 3rd Downs Defensively, Scoring Touchdowns rather field goals in the Redzone, Limiting Penalties/Turnovers, and just plain “Want-to” will be the deciding factors as to which teams move on to the Conference Championship round on the long treacherous road to Super Bowl LV at Raymond James Stadium in Tampa Bay, FL.
+Three of the divisional round match–ups will be rematches from the regular season (SF-GB in WK3: won by Packers 30-28; LAR-TB in WK3: won by LA Rams 34-24; BUF-KC in WK5: won by Bills 38-20).
+Of course having played and beaten a team in the regular season may bring a partial psychological edge in game planning, and dissecting tendencies.
+But tried-and-true playoff tenants of Strong Quarterback Play (i.e. Taking Care of the Football), Good Attacking Defense, a Balanced Offensive Attack based first in the Run, Sound Special Teams Play, Getting off the Field on 3rd Downs Defensively, Scoring Touchdowns rather field goals in the Redzone, Limiting Penalties/Turnovers, and just plain “Want-to” will be the deciding factors as to which teams move on to the Conference Championship round on the long treacherous road to Super Bowl LVI at SoFi Stadium in Los Angeles, CA.

 Other than the playoff tenants that we discussed earlier, “Great” playoff teams that usually advance far in the postseason win the battle in Adjustments and Turnovers.
 The NFL is a copycat league where teams can catch-up quickly and adjustments are the only way to stay ahead of the pack and combat falling behind.
 With the Super Wildcard Round behind us, it is time for the “great” coaches to make the adjustments necessary to get their teams to the next round of the playoffs – think Saints head coach Sean Payton calling a surprise successful onside kick after halftime of Super Bowl XLIV.
 However we all know that nothing goes as “planned” in the NFL.
 It is all well and good to look at old tape and previous games against your opponent to prepare a dossier.
 But during the course of a game, plans can quickly go out the window.